nietras/Sep/README.md

 /// </summary>
 public bool DisableColCountCheck { get; init; } = false;
 /// <summary>
-/// Unescape (and unquote) quotes on column access.
+/// Unescape quotes on column access.
 /// </summary>
 /// <remarks>
-/// When true, if a column starts with a quote then the two outermost
+/// When true, if a column starts with a quote then the two outermost quotes
-/// quotes are removed and every second inner quote is removed.
+/// are removed and every second inner quote is removed.
 Note that
 /// unquote/unescape happens in-place, which means the <see
 /// cref="SepReader.Row.Span" /> will be modified and contain "garbage"
 /// state after unescaped cols before next col. This is for efficiency to
 /// avoid allocating secondary memory for unescaped columns.
+Header
+/// columns/names will also be unescaped.
 /// </remarks>
 public bool Unescape { get; init; } = false;
 ```